Debunking the Arguments of PseudoSkeptics and Debunkers

 Unfortunately,

-pseudoskeptic groups have not heeded the warnings and advice of one of their
+pseudoskeptic groups have not heeded the warnings and advice of one of

 own heros, the late Carl Sagan: